Lie algebroids, gauge theories, and compatible geometrical structures: Introduction

+3mm There are two related studies that are treated in accompanying papers of us, which are worth mentioning here.
+First, as mentioned above, the notion of a compatibility of a metric $g$ on the base $M$ of a vector bundle $A$ is already well-defined, when $A$ is an anchored bundle only, i.e.\ a bundle $A$ equipped with a map $\rho \colon A \to TM$ covering the identity map without any further conditions.
+In \cite{biinvariant} we show that one can extend this in a unique way to an infinite-rank free Cartan Killing Lie algebroid $(FR(A),\widetilde{\nabla},g)$.
+Here $FR(A)$ is the free Lie algebroid of the anchored bundle $A$ as introduced by A.\ Kapranov \cite{Kapranov07}, $\widetilde{\nabla}$ the unique extension of $\nabla$ to a Cartan-compatible connection on the Lie algebroid $FR(E)$, and $g$ the original metric on $M$, which now is also compatible with this enlagred structure.

+3mm Second, if one has a Cartan-Lie algebroid $(A,\nabla)$ together with a metric $g$ on its base, compatible in the sense of equation \eqref{one}, and a fiber metric ${}^Ag$, compatible with $(A,\nabla)$ in the sense of ${}^A{}\nabla^* {}^Ag=0$ (with the $A$-connection introduced above), one may see that these data give the appropriate generalisation of a quadratic Lie algebra to the setting of Lie algebroids.
+In \cite{universal} we determine the necessary and sufficient conditions for this to integrate to a Riemannian groupoid for the case that the Lie algebroid $A$ itself is integrable to a groupoid.
+Interestingly, there are obstructions to this integration in general.

 5mm {\bf Acknowledgements.} We are grateful to Matias del Hoyo, Rui Fernandes, Camille Laurent-Gengoux, Llohann Speran\c{c}a and Alan Weinstein for their interest and useful discussions.
 Likewise we thank Anton Alekseev, Jim Stasheff and Marco Zambon for remarks on the manuscript.
-This research was partially supported by Projeto P.V.E.~88881.030367/ 2013-01 (CAPES/Brazil), the project MODFLAT of the European Research Council (ERC), and the NCCR SwissMAP of the Swiss National Science Foundation.
-We are grateful for this support.
+The research of A.K. was supported by grant no. 18-00496S of the Czech Science Foundation.
+The research of T.S. was supported the project MODFLAT of the European Research Council (ERC) and the NCCR SwissMAP of the Swiss National Science Foundation.
+We both gratefully acknowledge partial support by Projeto P.V.E.~88881.030367/2013-01 (CAPES/Brazil).

-\section{Motivation via Mathematical Physics\myfnt{One may omit reading this section without loss of the mathematical content of the present article.
-This section is just meant to indicate, in a mathematical language, from where some of the notions considered here originate, simultaneously giving them additional meaning.}}